-- 16. This Court retains jurisdiction to enforce the terms of this Consent Judgment and any Amended Consent Judgment.
+- 16. This Court retains jurisdiction to enforce the terms of this Consent Judgment, except as provided otherwise by the Agreement.
 The Parties may jointly seek to modify the terms of this Consent Judgment, subject to the approval of this Court.
 This Consent Judgment may be modified only by order of this Court. - 17.
 Entry of this Consent Judgment is in the public interest.

-1 Prior to finalizing and submitting the Consent Judgment to the Court, the Parties will agree upon, and attach as an exhibit to this Consent Judgment, a list of all Actions to be dismissed by the Court.
+&lt;sup>1 Prior to finalizing and submitting the Consent Judgment to the Court, the Parties will agree upon, and attach as an exhibit to this Consent Judgment, a list of all Actions to be dismissed by the Court.

-IT IS SO ORDERED, ADJUDGE D AND DECREED, this day of [INSERT MONTH] 2023.
+ľ r is so ORDERED, , ADJUDGE D AND DECREED , this day of [IN SERT MONTH ] 2023.

-JOINTLY APPROVED AND SUBMITTED FOR ENTRY:
+JOINTLY APPROVED AND

+SUBMITTED FOR ENTRY:

 FOR STATE OF WEST VIRGINIA

+PATRICK MORRISEY

-PATRICK MORRISEY ATTORNEY GENERAL
+ATTORNEY GENERAL

 By:

+[INSERT]

 Date:

-COUNSEL FOR DEFENDANTS WALGREENS BOOTS ALLIANCE, INC.; WALGREEN CO.; and WALGREEN EASTERN CO., INC.
+COUNSEL FOR KROGER DEFENDANTS

+By:

-By: [INSERT]
+[INSERT]

+La taranta